karfield/adb/README.md

 	 system 'make install'
   end
 end
+###
  3. brew install Adb4Mac

 if you don't compile this on your mac, just download the excutable bin files, copy them (adb and fastboot) into wherever you wannt.
-OR run install-adb.sh
+   OR run install-adb-for-mac.sh(download https://github.com/downloads/karfield/adb/install-adb-for-mac.tar.gz)

 Enjoy it!